akshay25vyas/invariants-metric-eval/README.md

 We are in the process of cleaning and organizing the code and will push updates over time.

-If you have questions, feel free to open an issue or contact: your.email@domain.edu.
+If you have questions, feel free to open an issue or contact: akshay.vyas@utdallas.edu